gwicke/knockoff/README.md

     }
 };

-var templateString = '<div data-bind="template: { name: user, data: user }"></div>';
+// Our simple template using KnockOut syntax, and referencing the partial var templateString = '<div data-bind="template: { name: user, data: user }"></div>';

+// Now compile the template & options into a function.
-var templateFn = ko.compile(templateString, options);
+// Uses TAssembly internally, use toTAssembly option for TAssembly output. var templateFn = ko.compile(templateString, options);

+// A simple model object
 var model = {
     user: { name: "Foo" }
 };

-console.log( templateFn( model ) );
+// Now execute the template with the model. console.log( templateFn( model ) );
 ```

 Partials are expected to be in KnockOff syntax, and will be compiled to
 TAssembly automatically.